Islam places great emphasis on manners and on the proper way to deal with others, regardless of age, sex, colour, religion, or creed.

 “And We have sent you (O Muhammad): not but as a mercy for the ‘Âlamîn (mankind, jinn and all that exists)”.
 (21:107)

-These good morals and manners should be observed in one’s personal life as well as in one’s relations with others.
+These good morals and manners should be observed in one’s personal life as well as in one’s relationships with others.

 Islam has raised the importance of kindness to parents to the highest possible level.
 In numerous verses of the holy Qur’an, kindness to parents is mentioned immediately after belief in God.